Skip to main content

 6. Roles and Responsibilities

-• Incident Commander: Leads the response effort and makes key decisions
+• Incident lead: Coordinates the response and key decisions

 7. Contact